mghasemi/pyProximation/doc/collocation.rst

 	EQ2 = Eq(x - diff(y, t) - y, 0)
 	# initiate collocation object with x as variable and y as function
 	C = Collocation([t], [x, y])
-	# link the orthogonal system to the collocation object
+	# link the orthogonal system to the collocation object and unknown functions
-	C.SetOrthSys(S)
+	C.SetOrthSys(S, x)
+	C.SetOrthSys(S, y)
 	# link the equation to the collocation object
 	C.Equation([EQ1, EQ2])
 	# initial and boundary conditions